kanchanchy/spatial-repartitioning-ml/README.md

-# Machine Learning Aware Spatial Data Re-partitioning
+# A Machine Learning Aware Spatial Data Re-partitioning Framework for Spatial Datasets
 This repository contains codes for the paper 'A Machine Learning-Aware Data Re-partitioning Framework for Spatial Datasets'.
 This framework aims at reducing the training time and memory usage of a spatial machine learning model by reducing the number of partitions in a spatial grid dataset.
 Four types of datasets are used for experiments:
 1. NYC Taxi Trip Multivariate Dataset
 2. NYC Taxi Trip Univariate Dataset